cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 [^status]

+[^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
-[^status]: The present revision `-12` reflects the branch "roll-up" in
+    The present revision `-13` reflects the branches "roll-up" and "roll-up-2" in
     the repository, an attempt to contain the entire specification of EDN in this document, instead of describing updates to the existing documents RFC 8949 and RFC 8610.
-    While the WG hasn't taken a decision to follow this updated editorial approach, the feedback has been sufficiently positive that the author believes it is not misleading to make this revision available as the current WG Internet-Draft as well.\\
-    That said, this is still a snapshot.
-    The editorial work on the branch "roll-up" is not complete.
+    Editorial work on the branch "roll-up-2" might continue.
-    Content will continue to move between sections.
     The exact reflection of this document being a replacement for both Section 8 of RFC 8949 and Appendix G of RFC 8610 needs to be recorded in the metadata and in abstract and introduction.